“Wonder Woman is not relatable.”

 But another thing about this scene I find we see very often—particularly outside Wonder Woman's own title—is how we get stories about Wonder Woman, but are not her stories.
 What do I mean by that..?
 Well look at this scene...we don’t really see how Diana deals with the possibility of inevitable doom.
 The entire section is told from the perspective of Donna Troy.
 So we’re not getting into Diana's head and gaining insight in how she reacts to the situation—we’re getting insight on how Donna reacts to how Wonder Woman deals with it.

 We're being told how to see Wonder Woman and how to regard via another character's eyes.
 And if we’re can't get inside Diana's head and see for ourselves how she deals with situations, what she wants, or why she wants it...how can we relate to her?

 This all ties back into what I’ve been saying—how can fans relate to Wonder Woman when she’s so rarely written to be a relatable character?

 ***UPDATE (June 2017)***In the wake of the Wonder Woman movie, I've noticed an increase of traffic on this post, and I'm assuming it's because the film features a similar scene with Diana and ice cream.

 Now even though my harping on the ice cream bit was only to address a larger topic regarding how Wonder Woman is frequently depicted, I feel somewhat obligated to address it.

-Without going into a full review--which I might do in a future post--let me first say I really enjoyed the movie.
+Without going into a full review--here--let me first say I really enjoyed the movie.
 Major props to Patty Jenkins, Gal Gadot, and all others involved for doing what many thought was impossible.